When is it?

 What to expect

-When you arrive at the Edinburgh Corn Exchange, you'll pay £6 (£4 for CAMRA members) and be given a souvenir pint or half-pint glass.
+When you arrive at the Edinburgh Corn Exchange, you'll pay your entry fee (reduced price for CAMRA members) and be given a souvenir pint or half-pint glass.
 This glass is yours to keep so remember to take it to the bar when you want a drink.
 The glass also entitles you to free entry if you return to the festival later.

 The glass has lines for third, half and pint measures so you can drink what you like in the quantity you choose, whether you want to stick to a few beers you like or try a little of a wide range.
 SRAF operates a cash bar, with prices displayed on the cask and by the handpumps.
-You can see a summary of the prices to the right.
+You can see a summary of the prices to the right (2013 prices shown, subject to change).

 You'll also get a programme which details the beers we'll have available along with some information about CAMRA in Scotland.
 Please note that while every effort is made to ensure the information is correct at the time of going to print, it's possible that for whatever reason some beers may be unavailable.
 Real Ale is a living product so it's never entirely predictable -- and that's a good thing!